Eleanor Parker: MGM

-In a 1954 interview, she said her favorite films were Caged and Detective Story and her least favorite were Chain Lightning, Escape Me Never, Valentino, and Woman in White.
+In a 1954 interview, she said her favorite films were Caged and Detective Story and her least favorite were Chain Lightning, Escape Me Never, Valentino, and The Woman in White.
 She had commitments to make two films per year at MGM and one per year at Paramount.
 "Personally, I prefer to be under contract", she said.

 MGM gave her one of her better roles as opera singer Marjorie Lawrence in Interrupted Melody (1955).
 It was a big hit and earned Parker a third Oscar nomination; she later said it was her favorite film.

 Also in 1955, Parker appeared in the film adaptation of the National Book Award-winner The Man with the Golden Arm (1955), directed by Otto Preminger and released through United Artists.
 She played Zosh, a woman in a wheelchair and the wife of heroin-addicted would-be jazz drummer Frankie Machine (Frank Sinatra).
 It was a major commercial and critical success.

 In 1956, she was billed above the title with Clark Gable for the comedy The King and Four Queens, also for United Artists.

-It was then back at MGM for two movies, both dramas: Lizzie (1957), in the title role, as a woman with a split personality; The Seventh Sin (1957), a remake of The Painted Veil.
+It was then back to MGM for two movies, both dramas: Lizzie (1957), in the title role, as a woman with a split personality, and The Seventh Sin (1957), a remake of The Painted Veil.
 Both films flopped at the box office, and as a result, Parker's plans to produce L'Eternelle, about French resistance fighters, did not materialize.